 - Connective tissue disease — Some connective tissue diseases, like lupus, can cause these red and pink marks on the skin.
 If you have a connective tissue disease, it could be interrelated with your telangiectasia.

-- Sun damage — Repeated sun exposure without the right sun protection can cause this condition for some people.
+- Sun damage — Prevent telangiectasia on the face.
+Repeated sun exposure without the right sun protection can cause this condition for some people.

 - Weakened blood vessels — Weakened blood vessels, which are prevalent in older adults, can sometimes be to blame for this condition.